lorenzofratus/secure-network-rebrand/README.md

 ### Plugins

-#### Dotenv

-Used to retrieve database credentials from the environment also in development mode.
+- `Dotenv:` used to retrieve database credentials from the environment also in development mode.
 It is a best practice to retrieve such these information from the environment, rather than hardcoding them.

-#### Redirect SSL

-Used in order to force the usage of HTTPS protocol, rather than sending data over plain HTTP.
+- `Redirect SSL:` used in order to force the usage of HTTPS protocol, rather than sending data over plain HTTP.

-#### Multi Modal Chatbot Creator

-Experimental framework developed by PHD students of the Hypermedia Application course to support a multi modal chatbot.
+- `Multi Modal Chatbot Creator:` experimental framework developed by PHD students of the Hypermedia Application course to support a multi modal chatbot.

-#### Store

-Used both to support chatbot features and static content used in several sections in order to avoid code replication.
+- `Store:` used both to support chatbot features and static content used in several sections in order to avoid code replication.

-#### Router

-VueJS plugin which allow to manage easily inter and intra page routing.
+- `Router:` VueJS plugin which allow to manage easily inter and intra page routing.
 In addition, we developed a customized middleware plugin to support smooth scrolling behaviour for the router.

-#### Robots

-Nuxt plugin that manages the creation of the robots.txt file.
+- `Robots:` Nuxt plugin that manages the creation of the robots.txt file.

 <!-- BEST PRACTICES -->